int19h/jbomohi/dict/gugypau/comments.md

 precisley 'clarified') to communicate what probably it was meant to do in the first place.
 What would you change it to?

+## 2009-06-01T19:52:24Z — arj (comment 377, on definition 14540, in reply to 376)

+Re: Redefinition for gugpau?

+totus wrote:
+> arj wrote:
+> > totus wrote:
+> > > For that and other more general cases, I suggest we
+> > > change the NORALUJV {jecpau} to 'p1 is a second-level administrative
+> > > division of polity p2=j1.
+I will do it, unless you do first.
+> >
+> > We can't just change a Noralujv entry just because we need a word for a
+> > new meaning.
+>
+> The NORALUJV entry doesn't mean anything in English anyway.
+No matter
+> what, it needs to be changed.
+I'm suggesting it is changed (or more
+> precisley 'clarified') to communicate what probably it was meant to do in
+> the first place.
+What would you change it to?

+Probably something very close to gugypau.
+See the keyword, and existing usage.